Home

 Individual Investor Leveraging

-Poertfolio loans taken out by an individual investor (gearing a portfolio) allows a greater potential for maximising shareholder wealth than otherwise would have been available.
-The potential for loss is also greater and therefore the investment risk.
+Portfolio loans taken out by an individual investor (gearing a portfolio) allows a greater potential for maximizing shareholder wealth than otherwise would have been available.

 If the investment becomes worthless, not only is the invested money lost, but the loan still needs to be repaid.